 We steward the land and our local community, attempting to leave them better than we found them.
-Our water rises from springs on the Blue Ridge section that protects our farm, and runs through fenced riparian easements to our cattle watering spots, ensuring it leaves Wolf Creek sparkling and clean.
+Our water rises from springs on the Blue Ridge section that protects our farm, and runs through fenced riparian buffers to our cattle watering spots, ensuring it leaves Wolf Creek Farm sparkling and clean.
 Our soils receive no chemical fertilizers and we use no pesticides, herbicides, or fungicides on our grasses.
 We live on the farm and raise our families here.
 Nearly every input that we cannot produce on the farm is bought from other like-minded local farmers.
 The Virginia Cooperative Extension of Virginia Tech uses our farm to teach conservation and soils management to the local 4-H Youth.
 In short, we sustain the community that in turn sustains us.
 This community consists of the soils, waters, air, and people that make-up Wolf Creek Farm.
 The people are those who live and work on the farm, those who supply us with required inputs, and those who give our endeavor purpose by consuming our natural products wisely and in good health.

-The Commonwealth of Virginia’s, Culpeper Soil & Water Conservation District, serving the five Central Virginia counties of Culpeper, Rappahannock, Madison, Orange, and Greene, honored John & Mihye Whiteside of Wolf Creek Farm with the 2007 Conservationist of the Year Award.
+The Commonwealth of Virginia’s, Culpeper Soil & Water Conservation District, serving the five Central Virginia counties of Culpeper, Rappahannock, Madison, Orange, and Greene, honored Wolf Creek Farm with the 2007 Conservationist of the Year Award.
 This award is “given to an individual or individuals who demonstrate outstanding leadership, hard work and investment in conserving soil and water in the Culpeper District.”
 Wolf Creek Farm was honored to receive this award, recognizing our stewardship of the land and animals we manage for our community.